 The process of obtaining a stamp is the same as getting a license.
 Apply at the same time with your social security number at hand and a form of ID, and you’re ready to get out on the water.

-So where can I get my Wisconsin fishing license and stamp?
+Where can I get my Wisconsin fishing license and stamp?

 If you’ve forgotten to pick up your license online, or just prefer face-to-face interaction, there’s a store around the corner for you.
 You can pick up your fishing license in a number of hardware stores, tackle shops, Walmart, and many more locations all across the state.